department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

   - educational program

 employment handicap: Add a definition or note to help explain this term.
-  ​ **Example:** Having an employment handicap means your service-connected disability limits your ability to prepare for, obtain, and maintain suitable employment (a job that doesn’t make your disability worse, is stable, and matches your abilities, aptitudes, and interests).
+  - **Like this:** Having an employment handicap means your service-connected disability limits your ability to prepare for, obtain, and maintain suitable employment (a job that doesn’t make your disability worse, is stable, and matches your abilities, aptitudes, and interests).

 equivalent: Use an alternative word or phrase -- such as "equal to," "same as," "as in," etc. -- depending on context.
-  ​ **Like this:** Apply for VA health care online (equal to VA Form 10-10EZ).
+  - **Like this:** Apply for VA health care online (equal to VA Form 10-10EZ).
-  ​ **Not this:** Apply for VA health care online (equivalent to VA Form 10-10EZ).
+  - **Not this:** Apply for VA health care online (equivalent to VA Form 10-10EZ).

-  ​ **Like this:** We'll also review your discharge papers (DD214 or other separation documents).
+  - **Like this:** We'll review your discharge papers (DD214 or other separation documents).
-  ​ **Not this:** We'll also review your discharge papers (DD214 or equivalent).
+  - **Not this:** We'll review your discharge papers (DD214 or equivalent).

 era: Uppercase for Vietnam Era (this is a VA term).
 If you need to talk about the Vietnam War, which has different dates associated with it than Vietnam Era, style it with "era," lowercase: Vietnam War era.